 Sign a maintenance release (to).
-To certify that maintenance work has been completed satisfactorily in accordance with the applicable Standards of airworthiness, by issuing the maintenance release referred to in Part 9 of these Flight Standards Directives.
+To certify that maintenance work has been completed satisfactorily in accordance with the appropriate airworthiness requirements, by issuing the maintenance release referred to in Part 9 of these Flight Standards Directives (in the case of a release not issued by an approved maintenance organisation) or Part 6 (in the case of a release issued by an approved maintenance organisation).